Researching Davidson County Schools

 Compare to a high performing but suburban Metro school – Harpeth Valley Elementary in Bellevue; 79% proficiency, with 18.3% on free/reduced lunch.
 The population there is 80% white, 10% African American, 7% Asian.

-Lastly, Eakin Elementary which is an popular and quite desirable school in Hillsboro Village near Vandy – but with only 62% proficiency.
+Lastly, Eakin Elementary which is a popular and quite desirable school in Hillsboro Village near Vandy – but with only 62% proficiency.
 38.6% of the kids there are on free/reduced lunch – 46% white, 31% African American, 14% Asian, 6% Hispanic.

 Questions about a school?
 Call the school and ask the principal or guidance counselor or call 615-259-8400 (Student Assignment Services).
 Request a tour.
 Visit the PTO site and parent Facebook groups.
 This isn’t something any Realtor, no matter how dedicated, can do for you.
 Not only that, the Realtor Code of Ethics prevents us from speaking opinions which might be considered discriminatory.